 Surprisingly to many, long sleeves can actually be cooler than short sleeves or sleeveless tops for cycling, or any other activity in the sun.
 The key is to choose a lightweight, wicking fabric with good sun reflecting properties.
-The fabric still allows cooling evaporation, but also keeps the sun off the skin, which feels cooler and avoids sunburn (which reduces the skin’s cooling ability).
-Our Soleil line was developed with this in mind – wonderful for cycling in hot weather, and loved by many for golf, tennis, hiking, boating – all kinds of fun in the sun.
+The fabric still allows cooling evaporation but also keeps the sun off the skin, which feels cooler and avoids sunburn (which reduces the skin’s cooling ability).
+Our Soleil collection was developed with this in mind – wonderful for cycling in hot weather, and loved by many for golf, tennis, hiking, boating – all kinds of fun in the sun.

 Avoid riding in the hottest parts of the day

 As Jodi, our Terry friend in Phoenix, Arizona, recommends, limit your cycling trips to the cool part of the day if you have the option.
 Otherwise, plan your day so you can take a siesta or a shady lunch break in the middle of the day.

 Another thing to look out for in the heat: melting road surfaces

 Asphalt softens in hot conditions, and can make it harder to pedal as your tires stick to the road a little.
 If it’s hot enough it can actually create a hazard by making it hard to maneuver your bike– look out, especially for worn sections of road in urban areas, where the tar has come to the surface over the aggregate.

 Three Ps for Hot Weather Cycling

 Plan ahead for your ride – set yourself up with water, sports drinks, snacks and food for the length of ride you have in mind, extra if you can carry it.
 Stock up on sunblock and cooling, shading clothing options.